emmett-shark/pvme.github.io/docs/pvme-guides/gwd3/croesus-duo.md

 **^^General Information^^**

 This guide assumes you are already familiar with the mechanics and the general concept of Croesus.
-If not, please read <a href="" class="inactiveLink">#unknown-channel</a>.
+If not, please read [#croesus](../../gwd3/croesus).